How innovation can solve the plastics and packaging challenge

 At PA, we help organisations become more sustainable.
 We work closely with the Ellen MacArthur Foundation on developing a more circular approach to business, and with the United Nations Global Compact to advise on the applications of disruptive technologies to sustainability.
 And everywhere we go, across industries and geographies, we see businesses trying to deal with the issue of plastics in their products and packaging.

-We could dwell on the threats and problems of plastic, but we believe in the power of ingenuity to create a positive human future in a technology-driven world.
-So, we set out with D/SRUPTION, a community of business leaders built around disruption, innovation and digital transformation, to research where companies are making positive change.
+We could dwell on the threats and problems of plastic, but we believe in the power of ingenuity to create a positive human future.
+So, we set out with DISRUPTION, a community of business leaders built around disruption, innovation and digital transformation, to research where companies are making positive change.

 The resulting report shows that it’s time to get serious about the plastics and packaging challenge.
 The world has woken up to the impact on the environment and bio-diversity.
 Plastic has an important role in keeping us safe (think food packaging and medical applications) and reducing carbon emissions (it’s lighter and more durable than glass).
 But our use – and abuse – of single-use plastic has reached a critical juncture.